Questions We Are Frequently Asked:

 Is NLAC A Church?

-No, not a church, rather a faith-oriented public service agency that specializes in comprehensive home mission’s and community service initiatives.
+No, not a church, rather a faith-oriented public service agency that specializes in comprehensive home missions and community service initiatives.
 Our service platform is crisis & transitional outreach.
-The agency is administered by a support staff inclusive of community operative, ministerial operatives, and governed by an advisory council of Clergy and Chaplains.
+The agency is administered by a support staff inclusive of community operatives, ministerial operatives, and governed by an advisory council of Clergy and Chaplains.

 What does NLAC do in the community?

 We deploy transitional facilities and outreach systems.
 We administer seven specific community missions initiatives that promote individual and family stability, community development, and socioeconomic stability.
-We work with Federal, State, and local municipal agencies like law enforcement, social services, and housing authorities in coordinating community supports for “at risk” populations.
+We work with Federal, State, and local municipal agencies like law enforcement, social services, and housing authorities in coordinating community support for “at-risk” populations.
 Our primary resource and service collaborator is the local Church!